ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not pool virtual threads

-Creating a platform thread is a rather time-consuming process because it requires the creation of an OS thread.
-Thread pool executors are designed to reduce this time by reusing threads between executing multiple tasks.
-They contain a pool of worker threads to which `Runnable` and `Callable` tasks are passed through a blocking queue.
+Creating a platform thread is a rather long process because it requires the creation of an OS thread.
+Thread pools were designed to reduce this time by reusing threads between the execution of multiple tasks.
+They contain a pool of worker threads to which `Runnable` and `Callable` tasks are submitted through a queue.

 Unlike creating platform threads, creating virtual threads is a fast process.
-Therefore, there is no need to create a pool of virtual threads.
-If the application requires an `ExecutorService` instance, use a specially designed implementation for virtual threads, which is returned from the static factory method `Executors.newVirtualThreadPerTaskExecutor()`.
+Therefore, there is no need to create a virtual thread pool.
+You should create a new virtual thread for each task, even something as small as a network call.
+If the application requires an `ExecutorService` instance, you should use a specially designed implementation for virtual threads, which is returned from the static factory method `Executors.newVirtualThreadPerTaskExecutor()`.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
-In addition, this executor itself is lightweight, so you can create and close it at any desired code within the _try-with-resources_ block.
+Also, this executor itself is lightweight, so you can create and close it at any code within the _try-with-resources_ block.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#do-not-pool-virtual-threads)

 ### Use semaphores instead of fixed thread pools to limit concurrency

-The main purpose of thread pools is to reuse threads between executing multiple tasks.
+The main purpose of thread pools is to reuse threads between execution of multiple tasks.
 When a task is submitted to a thread pool, it is inserted into a queue.
 The task is retrieved from the queue by a worker thread for execution.
-An additional purpose of using thread pools with a _fixed number_ of worker threads can be to limit the concurrency of a particular operation.
-They can be used when an external resource cannot process more than a predefined number of concurrent requests.
+An additional purpose of using thread pools with a _fixed number_ of worker threads may be to limit the concurrency of some operation.
+Such thread pools can be used when an external resource cannot process more than a predefined number of concurrent requests.

 However, since there is no need to reuse virtual threads, there is no need to use any thread pools for them.
 Instead, you should use a `Semaphore` with the same number of permits to limit concurrency.
-Just as a thread pool contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/ThreadPoolExecutor.java#L454) of tasks, a semaphore contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L319) of threads blocked on it.
+Just as a thread pool contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/ThreadPoolExecutor.java#L454) of tasks, a semaphore contains a [queue](https://github.com/openjdk/jdk21/blob/master/src/java.base/share/classes/java/util/concurrent/locks/AbstractQueuedSynchronizer.java#L319) of threads blocked on its synchronizer.

 [code examples](https://github.com/aliakh/demo-java-virtual-threads/blob/main/src/test/java/virtual_threads/part2/readme.md#use-semaphores-instead-of-fixed-thread-pools-to-limit-concurrency)